 Students of all levels and abilities are encouraged to participate in music, both in lessons and in extra-curricular musical activities.
 The school staff are supported by a team of visiting music teachers who offer individual and small group music lessons on a variety of jazz, pop, rock and classical instruments.

-Students receive 2 music lessons a fortnight in Years 7 and 8.
+Students receive two music lessons a fortnight in Years 7, 8 and 9.
 Lessons are practical, and inclusive, ensuring that all get the opportunity to participate and develop new skills, whatever their starting point.
 Students learn to play, perform and create music in a range of solo and ensemble contexts, using keyboards, ukuleles, percussion, band instruments and music tech.
 All students learn basic music notation, and those with more prior knowledge are given extension tasks.
 The faculty has several practice rooms where students enjoy working on performances in small groups.

-Students opt to take music in Year 9, and then follow it through to GCSE, for which we follow the Eduqas course.
-Year 9 is a foundational year, in which all students take individual music lessons, with financial support for those who would not otherwise be able to do this.
-There is a much greater emphasis on individual composition tasks, and students love the opportunities for digital creativity offered by the Mac suite.
-They start to develop a clear idea of how to shape a convincing performance through solo and group work, with regular feedback from their teachers and peers.
+Students opt to take music in Year 10, and then follow it through to GCSE, for which we follow the Eduqas course.
+Year 10 is both a foundational year, in which all students take individual music lessons, with financial support for those who would not otherwise be able to do this, and an in-depth introduction to Music as an academic subject.
+There is a much greater emphasis on individual composition tasks and listening and appraising skills, and students love the opportunities for digital creativity and broadening of musical horizons we provide at the Music Department in John Mason School.
+Students start to develop a clear idea of how to shape a convincing performance through solo and group work, with regular feedback from their teachers and peers.

 Students study a range of music from classical to rock and jazz, and the course is growing in popularity, as it provides not only a wonderful opportunity to showcase creativity but is also an excellent preparation for further musical study.
-Visits are planned to support learning, such as a trip to the Royal Opera House, and a visit to a recording studio to learn about music production and remixing techniques.
+Visits may be planned to support learning, such as a trip to the theatre, concerts and visiting recording studios to learn about music production and remixing techniques.